Geometrodynamical description of two-dimensional electrodynamics: Electrodynamics

-Nevertheless, we will not deal with gauge fixing issues in the present work and fix our attention exclusively to the map.

 The electromagnetic action \eqref{ed1} is clearly a BRST closed, but not exact, quantity.
 Thence, it belongs to the nontrivial sector of the BRST cohomology.
 Consequently, $S_{ed}$ carries physical information.
 The BRST symmetry is typically used to introduce a gauge fixing in the elimination of spurious degrees of freedom of $S_{ed}$.
+Nevertheless, we will not deal with gauge fixing issues in the present work and fix our attention exclusively to the action \eqref{ed1}.